Michael A. Covington Michael A. Covington, Ph.D.

 Christianity Today has a great summary of his life and work.
 His main interest was creating new Christian music using styles and instruments brought in from popular (I won't say rock) music.
 He got a lot of flak for it.
 Someone called him heretical for using a guitar in worship, which proves they don't know how "Silent Night" premiered, back in the 1800s.
 But there were, at the time, some hyperconservative Christians who were against basically everything.

 I've written about 1970s youth programs before.
 I think a great deal of good came from the emergence of Christian youth culture.
 It was vitally important to get out the word that Christianity is not about secular materialism or adult conformity.
-The secular adult world wasn't too godly at the time (it was an age of materialism and the heyday of Playboy and the objectification of women, and besides, lots of churchgoing adults were uneasy that we young people didn't like racism).
+The secular adult world wasn't too godly at the time (it was an age of materialism and the heyday of Playboy and the objectification of women, and at the same time, sincere churchgoing adults were uneasy that we young people didn't like their traditional racism).
 Young people needed to be just a bit rebellious.
 Charting a sincere Christian course, neither hippie nor materialist, was something we needed to think about.

 At the same time, youth-program culture wasn't perfect.
 The purpose of a youth program is to be outgrown, and I'm dismayed by the number of people my age who haven't really done so (leading to "all-contemporary worship" and the like).
 In its own time — as you can tell from Ralph Carmichael's songs, especially when they're sung in isolation rather than as parts of the musical that most of them came from — there was probably more emotion than theology, and some people equated their adolescent emotions with spirituality, losing interest in Christ when they matured.
 And Melody and I both noticed at the time that some people were in youth programs because they wanted to meet and date reliable Christians, not because they wanted to be reliable Christians.